masol/logicai/README.md

 The entire system combines formal logical systems with neuron-based LLMs (viewed as intuition), transferring system complexity from the LLM level to the architectural level, keeping each sub-task entering the LLM within a controllable complexity range, thereby improving the overall system's reliability and maintainability.

-# Explanation of core concepts
+# Explanation of concepts

 To better understand the design philosophy of this project, we can analogize it to the knowledge system of production line design:

+## Production Line Design Analogy:

-**Production Line Design Analogy**: Imagine an engineer needs to design a production line to manufacture a specific product.
+Imagine an engineer needs to design a production line to manufacture a specific product.
 In this analogy:

 - **Engineer's knowledge system** = Ontological space (similar to Prolog knowledge base)
 - **Specific production line** = Workflow